tsouche/learn-kubernetes/tutorial-2-create-cluster.md

 k8s-tuto-worker4         Ready    <none>   24m   v1.18.2
 ```

-## 2.4 - Running the Kind cluster on a VM
+## 2.4 - Running the `KinD` cluster on a VM

 This scenario comes from the constraints of a colleague who could not run the tutorial on a Linux laptop... because he does not have a computer running Linux (*he's a VP, not a developper: his laptop is running MS Office...*).

-I did not want to bother with porting the whole thing onto Windows, and I am really not familiar with coding on windows: looking for a *simple* way to meet his need, I finally resolved into setting up a VM with all the prerequisites (Ubuntu desktop, docker, GO, Kind, Kubectl...).
+I did not want to bother with porting the whole thing onto Windows, and I am really not familiar with coding on windows: looking for a *simple* way to meet his need, I finally resolved into setting up a VM with all the prerequisites (Ubuntu desktop, docker, GO, KinD, Kubectl...).

 I initially went the Vagrant way: however, for some reason, I felt it difficult to work out with a desktop linux, while everything works fine with server versions).
-So I eventually decided to setup the VM with VirtualBox, export the OVA VM image and make it available to students so that they can run the tutorial *as if they were running `kind` on Linux*.
+So I eventually decided to setup the VM with VirtualBox, export the OVA VM image and make it available to students so that they can run the tutorial *as if they were running `KinD` on Linux*.

 The VM was set:
 * from a Ubuntu 20.04 LTS base OS
 * with docker 19.03
 * with `GO` version 1.14.2 or later
-* with `kind` version 0.8.1
+* with `KinD` version 0.8.1
 * with `kubectl` version 1.18.2

 and I cloned the 'learn-kubernetes' tutorial into the `~/learn-kubernetes` directory.

-As of this step, it is then very similar with the Part 2: you only have to deploy a cluster with `kind` (with the `deploy.sh` script).
+As of this step, it is then very similar with the Part 2: you only have to deploy a cluster with `KinD` (with the `deploy.sh` script).